Txythread/smiscasm/README.md

 You can take a look at exit_codes.txt to see what all the exit codes (except for 0) mean.
 This only includes intentional exit codes, not Rust's 101.

 ## Further Info
-Check out the code for more.
+Run smiscasm with the `--help` flag for more info on flags.
+Also check out the code & instructions for more.
 Some instructions are documented, some not really tbh.